fanoframework/fanoframework.github.io/middlewares/index.md

 This will create `TNullMiddlewareList` class instance which basically does nothing.

+## Creating middleware with Fano CLI

+[Fano CLI](/scaffolding-with-fano-cli) provides middleware creation command `--middleware` to simplify task for creating and setting up middleware with dependency container.
+Read [Creating Middleware](/scaffolding-with-fano-cli#creating-middleware) section for more information.

 ## Attaching middleware to route

 When you register the controller to route, you can add middleware as shown in following code